Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 What else needs to be addressed in your divorce?
 If you have children aged 18 or younger, we discuss the need for a parenting plan and resources to guide you.
 If you are planning to live apart for a while before your divorce is finalized, we strategize how to set up two households and split costs.
 We can examine optimal tax filing strategies before and after divorce, or explore how ex-spouse Social Security benefits may work on your behalf.
 Or we’ll take an extra session to dive deeper into one of the five topics above.

-Your investment in yourself and your future: $2,597
+Your investment in yourself and your future: $2,997

-For a fraction of an attorney’s retainer fee, invest in these 1:1 strategy sessions and start your divorce off on the right foot.
+For a fraction of an attorney’s retainer fee, invest in these 1:1 strategic sessions and start your divorce off on the right foot.
 Yes, you’ll likely need an attorney on your team — but let’s figure out the most cost-effective way to get you the right legal counsel for your situation.

 The Finances FIRST strategy series gives you the foundational building blocks you will need for your divorce process.
 The primary deliverable is an inventory of your assets and debts, along with suggested division scenarios.